Rural Homes

 Causes Specific to Rural Properties

-Rural buildings face heightened exposure to driving rain, particularly on western elevations facing prevailing south-westerly winds.
+Rural buildings face greater exposure to driving rain, particularly on western elevations facing prevailing south-westerly winds.
 Traditional responses included lime render on exposed walls, slate or tile hanging, deep roof overhangs, and regular limewash application.

 Ground Conditions and Drainage